frahz/website/content/posts/making-my-home-server.md

 I declared these services using OCI Containers, with Docker under the hood, initially as that was the easiest way I found at the time to port them to the Nix way.
 Over time, I started moving some of them to native Native NixOS services, which are more easliy configured and follow the Nix way of doing things.

-## Moving Main Server to new PC(NixOS btw) (January 2024)
+## Switching to NixOS (January 2024)

-Later down the line I decided that I enjoyed declaring my services using Nix instead of running them on a mutable distro, like I was doing currently on my main server.
+Later down the line I decided that I enjoyed declaring my services using Nix instead of running them on a regular distro, like I was doing currently on my main server.
 So, I took this opportunity to build a new PC that takes less space, supports more hard drives, and use more modern hardware with support for newer and more efficient hardware video decoding.

 For the case I went with the [Jonsbo N2](https://www.jonsbo.com/en/products/N2White.html) case, do it supporting up to 5 drives with an easy way to mount them.
 I went with an Intel i5-12400 for the CPU and 32 GB of RAM.
 This gives me some headroom to run a decent amount of services, and possibly down the line use it as a build server.
+I moved the HDDs to this new PC and got to work.

+For the initial move, I just ported the docker containers as OCI containers for simplicity's sake until I got more familiar with the NixOS ecosystem.

-## Current Status (August 2024)
+## Status Update (August 2024)

+I started getting more accostumed to NixOS, now deploying native services and using some the secrets management flake utilities which allow me to keep everything in a single repository.
+Also moving services that started as OCI containers to native NixOS services (jellyfin, sonarr, radarr, etc.).
+Added couple new services like [AdGuardHome](https://github.com/AdguardTeam/AdGuardHome) for DNS blocking and [Caddy](https://caddyserver.com/) instead of Nginx Proxy Manager for reverse proxying my services.

+## Current Status (June 2025)

 TODO